 For a smartphone or small screen I recommend the London Stereoscopic Company’s OWL VR Kit, which will hold your phone in place with a magnet and enable you to view the smartphone whilst holding it up.
 The lenses don’t over-magnify the images, which I find many stereoscopes designed for smartphones tend to do.
 The smaller and inexpensive versions of the OWL VR Kit are the London Stereoscopic Company’s Lite OWL and the studier Steampunk OWL, which can also be used with a smartphone laid flat or supported in some way.
 I find these viewers also doesn’t over-magnify (the Lite OWL however has a shorter focal length) and can be carried in a pocket or handbag to have at hand; the only tricky part is when you’re getting used to using one you have to find the ‘sweet-spot’ of where to hold the viewer away from the phone to get the best stereoscopic effect (but remember to keep it against your eyes like a pair of glasses, don’t hold it away from your face or it makes it even more complicated).
 The Lite OWL has a small hole on either side which you can tie string or elastic to to make it wearable without having to constantly hold it in place.
 Also remember that if you’ve already bought books from the London Stereoscopic Company, they all have a stereoscope which can be used with a smartphone.
 There is also a small viewer made by Loreo, the Loreo Lite which is better for those with eyes closer together, you can order these directly from Loreo, based in the USA, and you can often find these for sale on Amazon and eBay at a good price.
 In the UK, you can also order these directly from the Widescreen Centre website.

 On a larger screen in side-by-side parallel-view format, such as a computer or laptop monitor, a mirrored or prismatic stereoscope can be used.
 The one I use everyday is the NVP3D stereoscope.
 The mirrors do not distort the images, as I’ve noticed in other mirrored-viewers, and there’s a knob on the top which allows you to adjust the angle of the mirrors so you can view different-sized stereoscopic images on a variety of different-sized monitors.
-An inexpensive prismatic stereoscope for monitors is the Loreo Pixi 3D viewer, recommended for 10 to 15 inch wide 3D images.
+An inexpensive prismatic stereoscope for monitors is the Loreo Pixi 3D viewer (which are unfortunately being discontinued, but you may also find them on eBay), recommended for 10 to 15 inch wide 3D images.
 I like that it enables the user to loop it around their ears so they can use it hands-free but I’m afraid I have not tried one of these myself so I cannot comment yet about the quality of the stereoscopic effect it produces when used (review coming soon though).
 There are other prismatic viewers which can be also used for the larger screens, you can order some from Berezin in the USA; please see the individual glasses/viewers on this website for their recommendations for use with particular screen sizes.